calculquebec/pennylane-snowflurry/README.md

 ## Local installation

-This plugin is not yet available on PyPI, so you'll need to install it locally.
+This plugin is available on PyPI, but it is recommended to install it locally with the following instructions.

-You'll need to clone this repo and then install the dependencies with the following instructions, eighter with conda or pip.
+You'll need to clone this repo and then install the dependencies, eighter with conda or pip.

 ### Conda